GSA/fedramp-gov/pages/documents.md

     <td>9/26/2017</td>
   </tr>
   <tr>
-    <td><a href="#">Standard Contract Clauses</a></td>
+    <td><a href="{{site.baseurl}}/assets/resources/documents/Agency_Standard_Contract_Clauses.pdf">Standard Contract Clauses</a></td>
     <td>FedRAMP has developed a security contract clause template to assist Federal Agencies in procuring cloud-based services.
-This template should be reviewed by a Federal agency’s Office of General Counsel (OGC) to ensure it meets all Agency requirements, and then incorporated into the security assessment section of a solicitation.
-The clauses cover FedRAMP requirements for areas like the security assessment process and related ongoing assessment and authorization.
-The template also provides basic security requirements identifying Cloud Service Provider responsibilities for privacy and security, protection of government data, personnel background screening and security deliverables with associated frequencies.
+This template should be reviewed by an Agency’s Office of General Counsel (OGC) to ensure it meets all Agency requirements, and then incorporated into the security assessment section of a solicitation.</td>

-The FedRAMP process discretely identifies some security control implementations as either the consumer’s responsibility to implement or as a shared responsibility between provider and consumer.
-Consumer responsibility controls are incumbent upon the agency to implement and agencies are advised to consider security responsibilities in their program planning.
-Federal Agencies must still make a risk-based decision about the applicability of storing and using Federal data in an information system.
-Ultimately, the security clauses are templates; they should be reviewed against mission requirements and tailored if Agency policy warrants modification.</td>
-    <td><a class="icon-link" href="#"><i class="fas fa-file-pdf"></i>
+    <td><a class="icon-link" href="{{site.baseurl}}/assets/resources/documents/Agency_Standard_Contract_Clauses.pdf"><i class="fas fa-file-pdf"></i>
     <p class="icon-text">PDF</p></a>
     </td>
     <td>6/27/2017</td>
   </tr>
   <tr>
-    <td><a href="#">Control Specific Clauses</a></td>
+    <td><a href="{{site.baseurl}}/assets/resources/documents/Agency_Control_Specific_Contract_Clauses.pdf">Control Specific Clauses</a></td>
     <td>FedRAMP security control baselines specify control parameter requirements and organizational parameters specific to the provider’s control implementation.
 Since certain controls may be required to govern Agency user interaction, control organizational parameters may need to be included in the task order and specified.
-The FedRAMP office suggests that agencies review the FedRAMP security control baseline, and that agencies do not contractually specify parameters for controls in the FedRAMP baseline, except from the perspective of a consumer’s implementation of a control.</td>
+The FedRAMP PMO suggests that agencies review the FedRAMP security control baseline, and that agencies do not contractually specify parameters for controls in the FedRAMP baseline, except from the perspective of a consumer’s implementation of a control.</td>
-    <td><a class="icon-link" href="#"><i class="fas fa-file-word"></i>
+    <td><a class="icon-link" href="{{site.baseurl}}/assets/resources/documents/Agency_Control_Specific_Contract_Clauses.pdf"><i class="fas fa-file-word"></i>
     <p class="icon-text">WORD</p></a>
     </td>
     <td>6/6/2017</td>